-PKCT has a Community and Stakeholder Complaints Management process (PR.BM.933) in place which ensures complaints are recorded, registered and investigated.
+PKCT has a Stakeholder Management Procedure (PR.055) in place which ensures complaints are recorded, registered and investigated.
 Where appropriate, corrective actions are developed and implemented.
 If air quality criterion are exceeded, site specific aspects of operations will be reviewed to identify improvements.
 If concerns of air quality emissions at a particular location within the PKCT site or to adjacent properties via a complaint or by other means, PKCT may undertake site specific air quality monitoring to quantify the potential air quality impact.